marcandrysco/AudioManipProg/README.md

   * AmpCore depends on libDSP and MuseLang
   * AmpRT depends on AmpCore

-By default, AmpRT will attempt to build with against default set of audio APIs.
-To use different APIs, use the appropriate configure flags (e.g.
+By default, AmpRT will attempt to build with against a default set of audio APIs.
+To select different APIs, use the appropriate configure flags (e.g.
 `--alsa`, `--pulse`).

+### Examples

 ## Architecture